pykeen/pykeen/docs/source/tutorial/first_steps.rst

         state_dict.pop(name)
     model.load_state_dict(state_dict)

-Warning: Even if you manage to load the state dict, there is still a risk that the the weights are used differentlyleading to a difference in model behavior.
-To be sure that the model is still viable after loading it in a different pykeen version you should inspect *how* the model definition has changed.
+Warning: Even if the state dict can be loaded, there is still a risk that the the weights are used differently.
+This can lead to a difference in model behavior.
+To be sure that the model is still functioning the same way, you should also check some model predictions and inspect *how* the model definition has changed.

 Mapping Entity and Relation Identifiers to their Names
 ------------------------------------------------------